deivisonisidoro/fast_api_solid/readme.md

 - Docker
 - Docker Compose
+- Pipenv

 ## Running the Project

 1. Clone the repository to your computer.
 2. Navigate to the project directory.
+3. Run the command `pipenv install` to install the required Python dependencies.
-3. Run the command `docker-compose up` to build and run the Docker image.
+4. Run the command `docker-compose up` to build and run the Docker image.
-4. Open a web browser and navigate to `http://localhost:8000` to view the project's homepage.
+5. Open a web browser and navigate to `http://localhost:8000` to view the project's homepage.

+### Viewing Logs

+To view the logs for the web service, you can use the following command:

+`docker-compose logs -f web`

+This will show you the logs for the web service in real time.

 ## Database Migrations with Alembic